 Teach the kid this Noorani Qaida by repetition until he could distinguish between the shape of the three Madd letters and their pronunciation

-The three letters (أ،و،ى) are named Madd letters when they’re consonant, and they’re stretched for two movements.
+The Eighth lesson: Madd letters and Leen The three letters (أ،و،ى) are named Madd letters when they’re consonant, and they’re stretched for two movements.

 أ is Madd when it follows fatha.
 For example, بَا